 Non-Urgent Ambulance provides road transport for patients who don’t need an emergency response, but require clinical monitoring or assistance on their journey.
 This commonly applies when being transferred between hospitals, or from home to hospital.

 HBF’s Non-Urgent Ambulance service is called Ambulance Plus.
-This service gives you comprehensive cover for non-urgent ambulance transport by road within WA, and includes a $3000 limit for each person covered on your policy.
+This service gives you comprehensive cover for non-urgent ambulance transport by road, and includes a $3000 limit for each person covered on your policy.

 Nutritionist is a service that helps you access the advice of a Nutritionist or Dietician.
 Nutritionists promote healthy eating and living to assist in the prevention of illness.